We are in line with the ecumenical church creeds—the Nicene Creed, and the Apostles Creed, .

 The Centrality of the Word of God

 We believe the Bible is the only perfect rule for faith, doctrine, and conduct.
 The transforming power of the word of God directs the life of the church.
-This leads us to affirm both men and women as ordained ministers and affirm a traditional sexual ethic.
-The centrality of the word is our foundation for every act of justice and mercy.

 The Necessity of New Birth